-Our environment, thus, the expectations of our customers’ requirements grow and change constantly.
-Against this backdrop, the Electronics activity of LACROIX is expanding a continuous improvement initiative aimed at maintaining the company’s position as a leading European designer and manufacturer of electronic equipment.
+Customers’ requirements grow and change constantly.
+Against this backdrop, we are expanding a continuous improvement initiative aimed at maintaining the company’s position as a leading European designer and manufacturer of electronic equipment.
+This article highlights how we managed to implement lean management to answer our customers’ needs.

-The “lean management” approach implemented in our factories is fundamental and cross-cutting, and helps to optimise our industrial performance and strengthen our management systems on a daily basis.
-For the Electronics activity of LACROIX, it is a way of making our processes more streamlined and agile in terms of both production and support activities.
-Specifically, use of this strategy has enabled us to shorten lead times for the goods manufactured in our factories and to boost our processes, allowing us to meet our customers’ ever-growing Time-to-Market concerns.
+It is a way of making our processes more streamlined and agile in terms of both production and support activities.
+Specifically, using this strategy has enabled us to shorten lead times for the goods manufactured in our factories and to boost our processes, allowing us to meet our customers’ ever-growing Time-to-Market concerns.

 To support us in this process, we rely on a systematization of Kaizen approaches.
-At all levels, our employees receive training in the methods used so that they can lead the way in future areas for continuous improvement.
+Which means, at all levels, our employees receive training in the methods used so that they can lead the way in future areas for continuous improvement.
 Being supported through the change is essential for making lean management a pillar of our corporate culture.

 Supported by managers, our teams first carried out “Value Stream Mapping” on our production flows and “Swimlanes” on our support services.
 These two steps serve to analyze our value chain in order to gain an overview of flows and sources of waste.
 They enabled the targets, aims and action plans for each improvement area to be established.